ddrone/adventures-in-compilation/README.md

 ## Fun compiler-related sidetracks to do

+- Write an interactive typechecker for a functional language
 - Try out language workbenches (e.g. MPS) to implement a simple compiler
 - Implement my own parser generator